pendulum-project/ntpd-rs/docs/development/code-structure.md

 The [`clock-steering` crate](https://github.com/pendulum-project/clock-steering) wraps the system calls needed for controlling the system clock.
 Touching the system clock uses `libc` and is inherently unsafe.

+### pps-time

+The [`pps-time` crate](https://github.com/pendulum-project/pps-time) wraps the system calls needed to interact with a PPS device.
+To interact with PPS devices ioctl system calls are used, which uses `libc` and is inherently unsafe.

 ### ntpd